andrefernandes-95/cacildes-adventure-game/Lore/Base Game/Cutscenes/A Sister's Plea.md

 Ela está compreensivelmente abalada por tudo o que aconteceu... receio que esteja a sofrer de mais do que apenas feridas no corpo... mas também precisa de descanso... tempo para se voltar a enraizar no mundo.

+## Confrontation with Lenny

+Lenny:
+Well, well... a thief stealing from a thief?
+You'd fit right in with our merry band of misfits.
+But we're out of vacancies.
+Leave that key alone... that girl is worth more than your life.

 ## All is Well

 Thelma: